Legionella, legionellosis and Legionnaires' disease

 Commercial operators, such as hotel owners, have a duty to ensure a safe environment for staff and guests.
 For example, hot water systems, including shower roses, hot water taps, hot water tanks, pipework and the associated fittings, where there may be stagnant or warm water (25-50 degrees Celsius), have the potential to harbour Legionella bacteria.

-Refer to the Legionnaires' disease outbreak investigation toolbox provided by the European Centre for disease control, which provides risk minimisation information for hotels and accommodation operators.
+Refer to the Legionnaires' disease outbreak investigation toolbox provided by the European Centre for Disease Prevention and Control, which provides risk minimisation information for hotels and accommodation operators.

 Anyone working in the plumbing industry should be aware of the risks surrounding Legionella bacteria.